 SANDRA McCOMB & GWYNEDD HUNTER-PAYNE, Convenors

-We warmly welcome all members to come along and experience the joy of singing with fun and friendship.
-New members most welcome with no auditions necessary.
+The Choir meet every Thursday and we warmly welcome all members to come along and experience the joy of singing with fun and friendship.
+New members are most welcome.

 The ancient Chinese game of Mah Jong was reinvented in the 1920’s and maintains its intrigue with an enthusiastic group playing every 2nd and 4th Monday.
 We warmly welcome and enjoy teaching new members.